 This is a post made out of notes on the first ten years of this blog (2006-2016).
-Most of the activity was during that first half.
+Most of the activity was during that first half (and the image is from 2007).
 I’m posting it now as part of the site reboot.

 Some things of interest…to me, at least: